Terms and conditions

 We regret it is impossible to cater for guitar, recorder, piano or harp, but we invite students of these instruments to audition for percussion.
 Percussion students must be at least Grade 3 AMEB in their regular instrument (e.g. recorder, piano, guitar, harp).

 For some very popular instruments, we have set a maximum number of places for each ensemble.
-These instruments include (but are not limited to) flute, saxophone and percussion.
+These instruments include (but are not limited to) flute, trumpet and percussion.
 Admission of these instruments is in order of receipt of application.
 We maintain a waiting list in case of withdrawals, but we urge you to apply early.

 Dormitory accommodation cannot be provided for anybody who is over 18 and who has left school.